dltuananh123/Resort-Quote-Generator/README.md

 ## 💻 Technologies Used

 - **Next.js**: React framework for building the UI
+- **NextAuth.js**: Authentication framework for secure login and session management
 - **TypeScript**: For type-safe code
 - **Tailwind CSS**: For styling and responsive design
 - **Shadcn UI**: Modern UI component library